 3 Commonly Reported Summer HVAC Losses

 Summer months see an uptick in HVAC claims as many policyholders turn on their air conditioning for the first time all year.
-Resolving these claims without an expert assessment may lead to inaccurate settlements based on wrong causes of loss; in 2022, following an HVACi inspection.
+Resolving these claims without an expert assessment may lead to inaccurate settlements based on wrong causes of loss; in 2022, 58% of residential claims involving HVAC and refrigeration systems were recategorized following an HVACi inspection.
 Make sure you know the actual cause of loss and get repair vs. replacement recommendations before you close the claim.
 Here’s some background on the most commonly reported causes of loss between June and September – lightning, hail, and wind – and what evaluations reveal.

 Policyholders – and you – want quick resolutions to summer HVAC claims.
 An expert assessment could prevent inaccurate settlement without prolonging the life of a claim.

 Lightning is a commonly reported cause of loss throughout the year.
 In the summer months, it’s the stated cause of loss for about one-fifth of HVAC system claims assessed by HVACi but is the actual cause for only about 1% of them.